Frequently asked questions about choosing a Landscaper...

 Could I do it myself?

 Why not ?
 You'd save a lot of money and achieve the wonderful satisfaction of creating your own garden.
-There's a lot of help in books and TV, and the message is often the same: 'Give it a go!
+There's a lot of help online, in books and on TV, and the message is often the same: 'Give it a go.
 You don't have to be an expert to build your own garden'.
-It's not rocket-science !
-Alternatively you could do some of it yourself - maybe the bits that feel more straightforward or enjoyable (pay someone to do the back breaking bits!)
+It's not rocket-science!
+Alternatively you could do some of it yourself.
+Maybe the bits that feel more straightforward or enjoyable.
+(Pay someone to do the back breaking bits!)
 Finally, if you're not able to do any of the physical bits, you could at least research and buy the materials yourself.
-You'll save money, because landscapers often make a profit out of the materials they charge you for.
-You also have more chance of ending up with the materials that you want, not to mention the fun of searching round muddy reclaimation yards and nurseries !
+You'll save money, because landscapers may make a profit out of the materials they charge you for.
+You also have more chance of ending up with the materials that you want, not to mention the fun of searching round muddy reclaimation yards and nurseries!

 Do we recommend landscapers?